Far-Reach-Co/dm-dash/README.md

 ## About:

-This contains the main website for Far Reach Co. which includes the dashboard view, the player character sheets (currently only DnD 5e) and the virtual table top.
+This contains the main website for Far Reach Co. which includes the dashboard view, the player character sheets, the virtual table top system and the Aether Bot

-The server is in express.js with socket.io.
-The database is postgres, backend is Typescript and the frontend is vanilla JS with ES modules bundled with rollup.
+The server is built with express and socket.io.
+It utilizes a postgres db and redis for certain features.
+Frontend is mostly ejs templates and has a couple vanilla javascript apps which are bundled with rollup.
+There is also some use of HTMX for forms.

+There are some core services being utilize including AWS S3 and Cloudfront.
+Stripe will be integrated soon.
+The discord bot relies on a package called discord-interactions.

 ## Setup: